hufeng/node-dubbo/docs/web/Errors.md

 # Error codes

 The `code` property holds one of Connect's error codes.
-All error codes are available through the TypeScript enumeration [`Code`]([dubbo-js/packages/dubbo/src/code.ts at dubbo3 · apache/dubbo-js (github.com)](https://github.com/apache/dubbo-js/blob/dubbo3/packages/dubbo/src/code.ts#L16)).
+All error codes are available through the TypeScript enumeration [`Code`](https://github.com/apache/dubbo-js/blob/dubbo3/packages/dubbo/src/code.ts).
 Note that a code is an integer value, but can easily be converted to and from a string value.

 ```tsx
 import { Code } from "@apachedubbo/dubbo";